lucasmrdt/select-to-translate/README.md

 + **And then !**

 ## Todo
-# [checkbox:unchecked] Publish chrome extension on Chrome Store.
+- [] Publish chrome extension on Chrome Store.
-# [checkbox:unchecked] Add language select.
+- [] Add language select.